raphamorim/rio/docs/docs/configuration-file.md

 #   Default: 1.0
 #
 # • mode - define how the window will be created
-#     - "Regular" (default) is based on width and height
+#     - "Windowed" (default) is based on width and height
 #     - "Maximized" window is created with maximized
 #     - "Fullscreen" window is created with fullscreen
 #